Red Marsh School SEN Information Report

 1. What kind of Special Educational Needs (SEN) provision is available at Red Marsh School?

 Red Marsh Special School offers places for pupils aged 2 – 19.
 Pupils have a wide range of needs including pupils with Moderate Learning difficulties (MLD) pupils with Severe Learning Difficulties (SLD), pupils with Autism (ASD) and pupils with Profound and Multiple Learning Difficulties (PMLD).
 Throughout the school some pupils have additional needs arising from sensory impairments and physical disabilities.
 Our dedicated and experienced staff team have expertise in all these areas.
-All pupils attending school have an Education Health and Care Plan (EHCP) or a Statement of Special Educational Need.
+All pupils attending school have an Education Health and Care Plan (EHCP).
 For the arrangements of admissions, see our admissions policy.

 2. How do we know if your child needs extra help and what should you do if you think your child or young person has Special Educational Needs?